-Understanding the opportunities and challenges that come with different new and emerging clean energy technologies is central for improved energy and environmental policy making.
+Understanding the opportunities, challenges and feasibility that come with different new and emerging clean energy technologies is central for improved energy and environmental policy making.

 First issued in 2006, Energy Technology Perspectives (ETP) has for more than a decade contributed to global energy and environmental policy-making.
 To further strengthen its relevance to decision-makers in governments and industry, the IEA has revamped the publication in 2020 with a focus on technology opportunities for reaching net-zero emissions from the energy sector.
-An ETP special report on Accelerating Clean Energy Technology Innovation was issued in July.
+An updated Clean Energy Technology Perspective report is expected in January 2023.

 A policy framework for accelerating sustainable energy transitions in heavy industry